-Humans of New York founder chides Humans of Bombay for copyright case against rival account
+Humans of New York founder chides Humans of Bombay for filing copyright case against rival account

 Humans of Bombay claimed that the project was its ‘intellectual property’ and asked People of India not to appropriate its ‘unique format of storytelling’.